Skip to main content

 Partial storage erasureโ€‹

-In the case where some number of sectors or portions of a drive have been erased by an operator, Aerospike will not be able to note the failure.
-Partial data erasure (e.g. malicious user or drive failure) on replication-factor or more nodes may erase records and escape detection.
+In the case where some number of sectors or portions of a drive have been erased by an operator, Aerospike is unable to note the failure.
+Partial data erasure, such as malicious user actions or drive failure on replication-factor or more nodes, may erase records and escape detection.

 Simultaneous server restartsโ€‹